Connecticut Probate Court Forms: A Practical Guide

 PC-212: Affidavit in Lieu of Administration (Small Estate) For estates that qualify under CGS Section 45a-273, the PC-212 allows a simplified process without a full estate administration.
 This option is available when the estate consists solely of certain types of property and the total value falls within the statutory limits.
 It is significantly faster and less expensive than opening a full estate.

-PC-241: Inventory The fiduciary must file an inventory of estate assets within two months of appointment (extendable for cause).
-The PC-241 lists all assets, their values as of the date of death, and the form of ownership.
+PC-2407: Inventory of Decedent’s Estate The fiduciary must file an inventory of estate assets within two months of appointment (extendable for cause).
+The PC-2407 lists all assets, their values as of the date of death, and the form of ownership.

-PC-244: Return of Claims After the statutory claims period expires, the fiduciary files this form to report what claims creditors have submitted against the estate.
+PC-237: Return of Claims and List of Notified Creditors After the statutory claims period expires, the fiduciary files this form to report what claims creditors have submitted against the estate.

 PC-246: Financial Report / Periodic Account Used for interim and final accountings.
 The financial report details all receipts, disbursements, and distributions during the accounting period.

-Other PC-200 series forms cover specific situations: sale of real property (PC-230), tax matters, fiduciary bonds, and modifications to administration.
+Other PC-200 series forms cover specific situations: sale or mortgage of real property (PC-400), tax matters, fiduciary bonds, and modifications to administration.

 PC-300 Series: Conservatorship Forms